 The second stanza, and the third, contain dialogue.
-In these first lines, the old man is spoken to by a pilgrim, another person who is travelling.
+In these first lines, the old man is spoken to by a pilgrim, another person who is traveling.
 He tells the man that he’s wasting his time.
 He does not have the same desire to help as the man does.
 This person is a better representative of the majority of those who would’ve crossed the waters.

 The pilgrim says that the old man’s “journey will end with the ending day”.
 This is a roundabout way of saying that the old man is quite old and that he will “never again…pass this way”.
-Why, the pilgrim is wondering, would he waste his time building this bridge that he’ll never use.
+Why the pilgrim is wondering, would he waste his time building this bridge that he’ll never use.

 The builder lifted his old gray head;

 “Good friend, in the path I have come,” he said,